 The scalp can become infected if fungus or bacteria enter the scalp through the hair follicles or damaged skin.
-Skin damage can result from common skin conditions, such as psoriasis and eczema.
+Treatment can depend on the cause of skin damage.
+Examples of conditions include ringworm, folliculitis, seborrheic dermatitis, and more.

 Bacteria cause some common infections, such as folliculitis and impetigo.
 Others, such as ringworm, are fungal.